jonayGodoy/Kata-Gilded-Rose-Switch/README.md

 Feel free to create classes as well as modify or change any of the classes during the exercise.

+Just for clarification, an item can never have its Quality increase above 50, however "Sulfuras" is a legendary item and as such its Quality is 80 and it never alters.

 Gilded Rose Switch
 ======================================
 Esta es kata esta basada en la kata de Gilded Rose